HumanSignal/label-studio/README.md

 ## What is Label Studio?

-Label Studio lets you label data types like audio, text, images, videos, and time series with a straightforward interface and standardized output formats.
+Label Studio is an open source data labeling tool.
+It lets you label data types like audio, text, images, videos, and time series with a straightforward interface and standardized output formats.

 - [Try out Label Studio](#try-out-label-studio)
 - [What you get from Label Studio](#what-you-get-from-label-studio)